Hello Kitty Island Adventure

 What We Learned

 Building rendering technology for a live-service game targeting six platforms with monthly content updates taught us the importance of artist-facing tools and flexible architecture.
-The terrain pipeline and lighting system succeeded because we prioritized iteration speed alongside visual quality—artists could experiment freely knowing finalization wouldn't lock them into irreversible decisions.
+The terrain pipeline and lighting system succeeded because we prioritized iteration speed alongside visual quality.
+Artists could experiment freely knowing finalization wouldn't lock them into irreversible decisions.

 The cross-platform optimization challenge reinforced our philosophy: target visual quality first, then architect graceful degradation paths.
 By establishing the visual bar we wanted to hit, then creating shader variants that could scale down for legacy hardware, we ensured strong performance across all platforms without compromising the core artistic vision.